se-edu/se-book/specifyingRequirements/useCases/details/useCaseSteps.md

 <box>

-{{ icon_example }} This example use case step refers to behaviors not externally visible.
+{{ icon_example }} This example use case step refers to a behavior not externally visible (i.e., user is not meant to be aware of).
 <div class="text-monospace">

 1. LMS ==saves the file into the cache== and indicates success.